SUICIDALITY AND ANTIDEPRESSANT DRUGS

 Doses above 200 mg/day have not been studied.

-Savella should be tapered and not abruptly discontinued after extended use [see Discontinuing Savella and WARNINGS AND PRECAUTIONS].
+Taper SAVELLA and do not abruptly discontinue after extended use [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

 Patients With Renal Insufficiency

 No dosage adjustment is necessary in patients with mild renal impairment.

 Use SAVELLA with caution in patients with moderate renal impairment.

 For patients with severe renal impairment (indicated by an estimated creatinine clearance of 5-29 mL/min), reduce the maintenance dose by 50% to 50 mg/day (25 mg twice daily).